 Keeping the Glanzbilder Tradition Alive

 Although the peak of Glanzbilder trading happened between 1880 and 1910, in 1948, Ernst Freihoff founded the Ernst Freihoff Papierwarenvertriebsgesellschaft mbH (say THAT three times fast!) in Coesfeld.
 Why?
 According to company legend, he started the printing company with only 15 Glanzbilder designs.
-After seeing an older woman get misty-eyed when she saw the Glanzbilder he had produced, he decided to devote his business to the publication of Glanzbilder design.
-Over time, the company grew to produce over 260 different designs!
+After seeing an older woman get misty-eyed when she saw the Glanzbilder he had produced, he decided to devote his business to publishing Glanzbilder designs.
+Over time, the company grew to produce more than 260 designs!

-Most Glanzbilder are bought around Christmastime to use as decorations.
-They also find their way into scrapbooks to enhance family photo albums.
+Most Glanzbilder are bought around Christmastime for decoration.
+They also find their way into scrapbooks, enhancing family photo albums.
 Thanks to the current trend of decorative journaling (it’s huge with my youngest and her friends), a whole new generation is buying Glanzbilder.

 Did You Collect Glanzbilder?
 Do you still have them?